 Graz – Styria’s capital

-The capital of Styria, Graz, is Austria’s second-largest city with a population of 280.000.
-In the heart of Austria’s second-largest city, you also find a remarkably well-preserved old town, where many buildings date back to the Middle Ages.
+The capital of Styria, Graz, is Austria’s second-largest city, with a population of 280.000.
+In the heart of this city, you also find a remarkably well-preserved old town, where many buildings date back to the Middle Ages.
 The city’s historic centre is on the UNESCO World Heritage list.
-Nevertheless, Graz is also a modern, vibrant city with a large student population — six universities and 45.000 students ad a youthful flair to the historical centre point of the state.
+Nevertheless, Graz is also a modern, vibrant city with a large student population—six universities and 45.000 students—and a youthful flair to the historical centre point of the state.
+Graz is also renowned for its innovative culinary scene, with a variety of restaurants that blend traditional Styrian cuisine with contemporary twists.
+Additionally, the city hosts numerous cultural events, such as the Styriarte Music Festival and the Diagonale Film Festival, further enriching its dynamic cultural landscape.

 Many old buildings are well preserved, creating a great atmosphere.
 The historic centre of Hartberg lies within the partially preserved city wall from the Middle Ages (12th and 13th centuries), which once surrounded the entire town.
 Today, visitors and residents enjoy a place where you can relax and enjoy life – in historic surroundings.
 The […]

 Weinebene is the highest point (1668 m / 5472 ft) in the pass over the Koralpen, where the east-west road between Deutschlandsberg in Styria and Wolfsberg in Carinthia crosses over.
 Instead of pointed peaks, the ridges along the mountain range are broad and rounded.
-We have tested a few easier hiking opportunities starting from Weinebene. […]
+We have tested a few more accessible hiking opportunities starting from […]

 Hochlantsch at 1720 m / 5643 ft above sea level is the highest peak in the Almenland region.
 The starting point for my hike is Teichalm, which is located about 30 km / 19 miles northeast of Graz.
 Together with the nearby Sommeralm, Teichalm is the largest continuous area with alpine pastures in the Alps. […]